 Top Pick

-The Vaya (All-Foam) is the highest performing mattress we’ve tested under $700.
-It has excellent cooling, low motion transfer, a 100 night trial period, and free returns.
+The Boring AF (All-Foam) is the highest-performing mattress we’ve tested under $700.
+It has excellent cooling, fast material response, a balanced feel, a 365-night trial period, and free returns.

 - DreamCloud Hybrid – Best Cheap Hybrid Mattress